CIBC-Internal/python/Doc/library/stdtypes.rst

    (inclusive) as their first argument.

-Each bytes and bytearray instance provides a :meth:`decode` convenience method that is the inverse of :meth:`str.encode`:
+Each bytes and bytearray instance provides a :meth:`~bytes.decode` convenience method that is the inverse of :meth:`str.encode`:

 .. method:: bytes.decode(encoding="utf-8", errors="strict")